ignfab/voxatile/docs/usage/parameters/Placeables.md

 place: default:stone # Stone node in Minetest
 ```

 When parameters others than block/node type has to be provided, voxel description must be an object with fields.
-These fields depends on the game format.
+These fields depend on the game format.

 ### Minecraft voxel description